marin-m/marin-m/README.md

 I have been initially self-taught and the author of the [SongRec](https://github.com/marin-m/SongRec) desktop app as well as several reverse engineering and auditing tools such as [vmlinux-to-elf](https://github.com/marin-m/vmlinux-to-elf), [pbtk](https://github.com/marin-m/pbtk), [hermes-dec](https://github.com/P1sec/hermes-dec) and [QCSuper](https://github.com/P1sec/QCSuper).

-I use Python 3.x and Flask/Vue.JS on a professional basis in my day job and have been working in entreprise-scale applications leveraging Linux-first system development using C, Lua, MySQL, Elasticsearch/Kibana in a professional context.
-I also have background skill in reverse engineering x86, ARM, MIPS, Android apps, Java and working with PHP and PostgreSQL.
+* I use Python 3.x and Flask/Vue.JS on a professional basis in my day job and have been working in entreprise-scale applications leveraging Linux-first system development using C, Lua, MySQL, Elasticsearch/Kibana in a professional context.
+* I also have been a proud Archlinux user for more than 5 years and am interested in low-level stuff, including embedded modems, Linux and GLib ecosystem-related.
+* I also have background skill in reverse engineering x86, ARM, MIPS, Android apps, Java and working with other stacks such as PostgreSQL or PHP-based applications.

 <!--
 **marin-m/marin-m** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.